sodemir/microservices-with-spring-netflix-docker/README.md

  3. In the root folder, run

-        docker-compose up --scale configserver=2 eureka=2
+        docker-compose up

-    This should create and run 2 config-server, 2 eureka and 1 rabbitmq containers.
+    This should create and run 1 config-server, 2 eureka and 1 rabbitmq containers.

  4. Find out config-server and eureka ports exposed by docker containers